 5. TREAT.
 YO.
 SELF

-If you have some extra money in your pocket – here are a couple ideas of where you can invest in your health.
+If you have some extra money in your pocket – invest in your health.

 - MASSAGE – if you have nagging pain and your self-massage efforts with the foam roller or lacrosse ball aren’t cutting it – go see a professional.
 We have some cards in the office for Kelly who was very gracious to offer her services for free during the Open.